 - Physical therapy – A noninvasive program, physical therapy involves certain exercises to improve the strength, flexibility, and stability of the joint.

-- Moist heat and ice may be recommended to reduce inflammation and pain.
+- Moist heat and ice may be recommended to reduce

 - Prescription medication may be necessary in more severe cases.